 4. The ladder line should hang vertically from the antenna at least 1’ above ground and clear of nearby objects.

 5. Connect an antenna analyzer to the the source end of the transmission line (TL).
-Be sure to include the balun and the coax TL.
+Be sure to attach the balun and the coax TL.
 If you are going to operate on the 6 meter band, the balun should be rated for operation to 54 MHz.
 Measure the SWR at 14.2 MHz.

 6. If the lowest SWR occurs at a frequency lower than 14.2 MHz, L1 is too long.
 If the lowest SWR occurs at a frequency higher than 14.2 MHz, L1 is too short.